Dorian triggers massive flooding in Bahamas; at least 5 dead

 Meanwhile in the United States, the National Hurricane Center extended watches and warnings across the Florida and Georgia coasts.
 Forecasters expected Dorian to stay off shore, but meteorologist Daniel Brown cautioned that “only a small deviation” could draw the storm’s dangerous core toward land.

-By 5 p.m.
-EDT Monday, the storm’s top sustained winds fell slightly to 145 mph (230 kph).
-It was crawling along Grand Bahama Island at 1 mph (2 kph) and then remained stationary.
+By 7 p.m.
+EDT Monday, the storm’s top sustained winds had fallen to 145 mph (230 kph).
+It was virtually stationary — actually slipping a bit eastward, according to the Hurricane Center.

 The water reached roofs and the tops of palm trees.
 One woman filmed water lapping at the stairs of her home’s second floor.